PoojaPallai-FirmwareEngineer/C-Programs/Strings/Readme.md

 10. **Replace all spaces in a string with @20 (URL encoding).** <!-- Input: "My name is John" Output: "My@20name@20is@20John" -->

 ## 4. Palindrome Operations
-1. **Basic Palindrome Check:** Write a function to check if a string is a palindrome. - Already there
+1. **Basic Palindrome Check:** Write a function to check if a string is a palindrome.
 2. **Case-Insensitive Palindrome Check:** Write a function to check if a string is a palindrome while ignoring case.
    **&& Palindrome Check Without Extra Space:** Write a function to check if a string is a palindrome without using extra space.
 3. **Valid Palindrome (Ignoring Non-Alphanumeric Characters):** Write a function to check if a string is a valid palindrome, ignoring non-alphanumeric characters & case.

 4. **Longest Palindromic Substring:** Write a function to find the longest palindromic substring in a string. - Practice
 5. **Check if String is a Permutation of a Palindrome:** Write a function to check if a string is a permutation of a palindrome. - Practice